serverless/blog/posts/2019-02-20-framework-release-v138-websockets.md

 }
 ```

-Remember that any other body/data coming to your websocket back would invoke the default function.
+Remember that any other body/data coming to your WebSocket backend would invoke the default function.

 ##### Communicating with clients

-The framework also takes care of setting the permissions required for your lambda function to communicate to the connected clients.
-So you'll be able to send data to any client right away by using the new `ApiGatewayManagementApi` Service, without having to worry about IAM policies.
+The Framework also takes care of setting the permissions required for your Lambda function to communicate to the connected clients.
+This means you'll be able to send data to any client right away by using the new `ApiGatewayManagementApi` Service, without having to worry about IAM policies:

 ```js
   const client = new AWS.ApiGatewayManagementApi({